 Parties have no control structure or leader.
 For party management features, you likely want to create a guild instead.

 Health is the universal resource you must always keep an eye on.
 You only regenerate health naturally when you level-up, otherwise you'll have to eat food or drink health potions.
 Spells which can help mitigate your health losses are also available, but no magic can truly regenerate your health.
-If you're low on health and have no ways to restore your health, you should consider using your recall scroll to return to town.
+If you're low on health and have no ways to restore your health, you should consider casting the recall spell to return to town.

 There are three primary combat classes, Melee, Ranged, and Magic.

 Melee has the least concern with their ability to continue attacking, but they have to get up close and personal with their targets.
-Melee has access to the best defensive armors, but these metal armors completely prohibit spellcasting.
+Melee has access to the best defensive armors, but these metal armors greatly inhibit spellcasting.

 Rangers have high range and accuracy; but have to reload their ammo which cuts down their ability to sustain DPS.
 They have access to medium protective armor which enhances their weapon abilities, and can acquire items which give their ranged attacks special effects.